randsleadershipslack/documents-and-resources/incident-process.md

 The second reporting path is raising a concern.
 We ask the reporter provide the same information with the understanding the reporter *is not* looking for resolution, but wants to provide Administrators a heads up regarding behavior within the community.

-For both paths, with this information in hand, the Administrators will strive to respond to the reporter as quickly as possible with an estimate of when they think they’ll be able to triage and resolve this incident.
+For both paths, with this information in hand, the Administrators will provide the concern or complaint to the other party along with the consequence.
+When this occurs, the reporter (and other parties named in the incident) will be alerted, and the incident will be considered resolved.
+The target goal for incident resolution is one workday.

 In the case of a raised concern, the understanding is there *may be no action* other than administrative awareness.

-In extreme cases involving formal complaints, the Administrator may suspend one or more accounts until they are able to triage and resolve an incident.
+In extreme cases involving formal complaints, the Administrator may suspend one or more accounts until they can triage and resolve an incident.

-Incident resolution can vary from hours to days depending on the availability of those involved.
-Once the incident is resolved, the Administrators will communicate the resolution to the reporter and other parties relevant to the incident.

 Incidents are confidential.
-The administrator will not provide any information to parties not involved in an incidents.
-The lone exception is the case where an incident occurs in a public channel, the administrator will consult those involved in the incident before disclosing any information.
+The Administrator will not provide any information to parties not involved in any incidents.
+The lone exception is the case where an incident occurs in a public channel; the Administrator will consult those involved in the incident before disclosing any information.

 ## Appeal of Account Suspension